-How can I make a batch file rename a file to the date or time?
+How to make a batch file rename a file to the date or time

 There are a few different methods of how this can be done.
 Below is an example of how you could use the date command within the for command to extract the current date and use that data to rename the file.
 Each of the for commands listed in this document would be placed into a batch file.

 for /f "tokens=1-5 delims=/ " %%d in ("%date%") do rename "hope.txt" %%e-%%f-%%g.txt